-17.1 ATTIC INSULATION

-The attic is insulated with blown in fiberglass insulation.
+ATTIC INSULATION The attic is insulated with blown in fiberglass insulation and with fiberglass batt insulation.
 The approximate R value of this insulation is 27.
 This provides good resistance to heat transfer.

-17.2 WALL INSULATION
+SKYLIGHT The skylight shaft is not insulated.
+This condition will result in significant heat loss.
+The installation of additional attic insulation around the skylight shafts is recommended.

-The walls are insulated with fiberglass batt insulation.
+WALL INSULATION FLOOR INSULATION The walls are insulated with fiberglass batt insulation.
 The 2x6 walls suggest that it is 6" R-19 fiberglass.

-17.3 FLOOR INSULATION

-The floors are insulated with 3-1/2" R-11 fiberglass batt insulation.
-The floor insulation has been properly installed and is in good condition.
+The floors are insulated with R-19 fiberglass batts.
+The floor insulation has been properly installed and is in good condition except where noted below.
+Some of the insulation batts were not properly secured and have falling down.
+The fallen batts should be reinstalled and secured.

-17.4 DUCT INSULATION
+DUCT INSULATION

 The duct insulation has been properly installed and is performing its intended function.

 STRUCTURE

 The structural elements of most residential buildings include a foundation, footings, floor, wall, ceiling and roof framing.
 The visible portions of these items are examined for proper function, wear, deterioration or signs of non-performance.
 Some structural components or portions of them are inaccessible because they are buried below grade or hidden behind finished surfaces.
 Therefore, much of the structural inspection is performed by identifying resultant symptoms of movement, damage and deterioration.
 Where there are no visible symptoms, components or conditions requiring repair may go undetected and identification will not be possible.
 We make no representations as to the internal conditions or stabilities of soils, concrete footings and foundations, except as exhibited by their performance.

+The following components were inspected:

-The foundation is constructed from poured in place concrete.
+GENERAL INFORMATION The foundation is constructed from poured in place concrete.
 A perimeter foundation wall supports the exterior walls of the building.
 Interior load bearing components are supported by pier footings and/or continuous spread footings.
 The floor structure is constructed out of wood joists.
 The subflooring is plywood.
 The stud walls are constructed from 2 X 6 dimensional lumber.
 The exterior wall sheathing is plywood.
 The roof structure is constructed out of manufactured trusses.
-The roof sheathing is plywood installed over a layer of open sheathing.
+The roof sheathing is oriented Page 30 strand board (OSB) installed over a layer of open sheathing.
+FOUNDATION The foundation is constructed in a manner typical of buildings of this type and age.
+There are minor shrinkage cracks in the foundation.
+Shrinkage cracks are common in poured concrete foundation walls.
+They do not affect the performance of the foundation.
+No action is indicated.